MichaelNeas/laboratory/protocols.md

-# Various TCP/UDP Protocols, 3rd grade explanations, and Ports
+# Various TCP/UDP Protocols, 3rd grade explanations with Ports

 - Application layer passes messages to the transport layer called a segment, containing the source port and destination port.
 Then passed on to the network layer.